ska-sa/katgpucbf/doc/xbgpu.networking.rst

 ------

 The X-Engine transmit code can be found in :mod:`.xsend`.
-Unlike the receiver logic, the sender logic just makes use of the normal SPEAD2 python code - no custom C++ bindings are required.
+Unlike the receiver logic, the sender logic just makes use of the normal SPEAD2 Python code - no custom C++ bindings are required.
 The X-Engine implements accumulation and drastically reduces data rates.
 A heap is sent out on the order of seconds, not milliseconds, and as such no chunking is required to manage these rates.